Lilacs in the Spring: Plot

 A young actress, Carole Beaumont, is wooed by actor-producer Charles King but she is unsure how she feels about him.
 During an air raid in the Blitz, a bomb explosion rocks the cafe and Carole is knocked unconscious.
 In her confused state, fantasies flash through her mind, and she seems to become Nell Gwyn of Old Drury, with Charles King looking very much like King Charles.

-Recovering, she is advised by her doctor to take a rest in the country and, there, another beau, Albert Gutman, prompts his grandmother, Lady Drayton (Helen Haye), to invite Carole to their family home at Windsor.
+Recovering, she is advised by her doctor to take a rest in the country and there another beau, Albert Gutman, prompts his grandmother, Lady Drayton (Helen Haye), to invite Carole to their family home at Windsor.
 She accepts and telephones Charles but hangs up when his phone is answered by a female voice.

 Looking out on Windsor Castle, she sees herself as the young Queen Victoria and Albert as Prince Albert.
 Influenced by her day-dream, she accepts Albert's proposal.
 Charles arrives to tell her that all arrangements are made for her to leave with him and the company for Burma, but she refuses saying she will never marry an actor.

-Barmaid Kate tells Charles why Carole feels the way she does about actors: Carole's mother, Lillian Grey, was with a touring show in 1913 when the handsome star, John Beaumont raised her from the chorus to be his partner in his first West End show.
-They were a success, fell in love and were married.
-But the war soon took Beau off to Flanders and Lillian was left to become a great star on her own.
-Carole was born in wartime, but saw little of her busy mother.
+Barmaid Kate tells Charles why Carole feels the way she does about actors: Carole's mother, Lillian Grey, was with a touring show in 1913 when the handsome star John Beaumont elevated her from the chorus to be his partner in his first West End show.
+They were successful, fell in love, and were married.
+However, the war soon took Beau off to Flanders and Lillian was left to become a great star on her own.
+Carole was born in wartime but saw little of her busy mother.